What an event!

 Home

-The school will be followed by a workshop on the 29th of March, 2023.
+The school will be followed by a workshop on the 10th of April, 2024.
 The workshop offers a stage for advances in the probabilistic computation, by researchers working in the field.
 Both events (school and workshop) will be held in conjunction.
 There is no need to register for either of them separately, and participants are invited to participate in both parts.

 Q: Am I interested in probabilistic numerical methods?

 A: You might be interested in probabilistic numerics if you are also keen to (learn about) topics such as: numerical analysis and scientific computing, uncertainty quantification, Bayesian inference, machine learning, Gaussian processes, or probabilistic programming.
 In particular, you may also be interested if you are a scientist working with simulation methods, or a machine learning researcher interested in scientific applications of AI, or in large-scale Bayesian inference.
-Find out more about probabilistic numerics here, on Wikipedia, or in the (very recent) book about the topic.
+Find out more about probabilistic numerics here, on Wikipedia, or in the book about the topic.

 Q: What are the prerequisites?